Freaky/ruby-reattempt/README.md

 # Reattempt

-Yet another Ruby gem to implement retries with backoff.
+Yet another Ruby gem to implement retries with backoff and jitter.

 ## Installation